devmedeiros/devmedeiros.github.io/content/en/post/like-button-static-website-lyket.md

 title: "How to Add Like/Clap Buttons on your Static Website with Lyket"
 date: 2023-08-05 07:30:00 -0300
 categories: [Blog]
-tags: [tutorial, like button, clap button, static site, medium clap, twitter heart, lyket, hugo, jekyll]
+keywords: [tutorial, like button, clap button, static site, medium clap, twitter heart, lyket, hugo, jekyll]
+tags: [Tutorial, Hugo]
 showtoc: true
 summary: Learn how to add a like/clap button to your static website using Lyket.
 cover: